Coastal Program Assessment and Enhancement Strategy:

 Section 309 of the Coastal Zone Management Act (CZMA), as amended in 1990 and again in 1996, establishes a voluntary grants program to encourage states and territories with approved programs to develop program enhancements in one or more of the following areas:

-Funding is made available each year to implement these Strategies.
+Funding is made available to the LMCP each year to implement these Strategies.
 As such, it is important that the planning document include an accurate portrayal of the existing programs and enhancement needs.
 One item of note: The 309 Process requires that any Projects developed result in a Program Change.
-As such, some Project Ideas raised at the Public Input meeting on April 21 are not included as Strategies due to the fact that they do not meet the Program Change criteria as defined by NOAA (see below for more details):
+As such, some Project Ideas provided during the public and Advisory Board input process are not included as Strategies due to the fact that they do not meet the Program Change criteria as defined by NOAA (see below for more details):